Gauging Open EFTs from the top down: SSB details

 The structure of the two-point loop correction is well-known: the loop integrals are related to the partial self-energies of the (composite) Higgs field \cite{Calzetta:2008iqa}.
 In fact, one may express each of these as

 Multiplying out the matrices and comparing to (\ref{QFEwithb4now}) and (\ref{QWEwithb4now}) we clearly have

 which are the results quoted in Eq.~(\ref{SigmaF_main}) and (\ref{SigmaW_main}) in the main text.
-As must be the case, the off-diagonal self-energies are perfectly finite, and only the diagonals need to be renormalized.
+As must be the case, the off-diagonal self-energies are perfectly finite, and only the diagonals need to be renormalised.

 Since all divergences come from the vacuum contributions of the initial state, to render the loop corrections finite all it takes is to consider the vacuum part of Eq.~(\ref{SigmaF_app}), where one finds explicitly: